 The Missouri Higher Education Academic "Bright Flight" Scholarship Program

-The “Bright Flight” scholarship program will provide awards in the amount of up to $3,000 (may change based on state funding) to eligible entering freshman students.
+The "Bright Flight" scholarship program will provide awards in the amount of up to $3,000 (subject to state funding) to eligible entering freshman students.
 To be eligible for this scholarship, a student must:

-- Have a test score in the top 3 percent of Missouri residents (currently an ACT enhanced composite score of 31 or higher or an SAT score of reading 800 and math 800 or higher)
+- Have a test score in the top 3 percent of Missouri residents (currently ACT Score 31 or above or SAT Math Score 800 and SAT Critical Reading Score 780 and above)

 National Merit Scholarships

 Missouri S&T offers a number of National Merit Scholarships, ranging from $1,000 to $2,000 each year to students who are classified as “finalists” in the National Merit Scholarship Competition, who select Missouri S&T as their first school of choice and who are not receiving any other National Merit Scholarship.

 Alumni Heritage Scholarship (For Non-Missouri Residents)

 The Alumni Heritage Scholarship Program is for non-Missouri resident students whose parent(s) or grandparent(s) graduated from Missouri S&T. To qualify, students must be incoming freshmen with a 3.0 high school cumulative GPA and have an ACT composite score of 24 or better (or SAT equivalent).
 Non-Missouri resident transfer students are eligible who have completed 24+ hours of college-level coursework and have a cumulative 3.0 university GPA as well as are non-Missouri resident Missouri S&T upper-class students who have completed 30+ hours of university-level coursework and have a cumulative grade point average of 3.00 or higher.
 Eligibility is automatically determined at the time of admission.